Zoidmania/pyllock/readme.md

 install based on the new lock.
 This target is a convenience that runs the `venv`, `lock`, and `sync` targets, in that order.

+### Parallel Excution

+Baka's recipes are inteded to be run _serially_.
+Parallel execution is disabled.

 ### Optional Environment Variables

 The command `make venv` looks for two optional environment variables: